Starting the Body Program

 Offsetting Medication Costs

-You may be able to use your HSA or FSA to pay for your branded GLP-1s like Ozempic and Wegovy.
+You may be able to use your HSA or FSA to pay for your branded GLP-1s like Ozempic, Zepbound, and Wegovy.
 Inquire with the pharmacy that’s filling your prescription to learn more.

-Novo Nordisk, the drug manufacturer of Ozempic and Wegovy, offers savings cards that can help offset the price of the medication.
+Some drug manufacturers offer savings cards that can help offset the price of the medication.
 Review the information in the link carefully to see if you're eligible for savings.

-In the case of Ozempic, you cannot use the savings card when you pay out of pocket — only for insurance-approved prescriptions.
+For Ozempic, you cannot use the savings card from Novo Nordisk when you pay out of pocket — only for insurance-approved prescriptions.
 Eligible patients can save up to $150/month on Ozempic when using the savings card.

 Savings cards are not guaranteed and may vary by pharmacy.
 When coordinating payment for your medication, let the pharmacist know that you'll be using a savings card.
 Pharmacists usually require that you provide certain information detailed on the card.